bendr/bender/misc/data-model.md

 A **property** consists of:

 * a name, which must be unique within the component;
-* an optional value, which can be any Javascript value (`undefined` if no value is given for the property.)
+* a value, which can be any Javascript value (`undefined` if no value is given for the property.)

 ### Watches